f3-factory/F3com-data/development/main.md

-## Support

-Technical support is available at the official discussion forum: [`https://groups.google.com/forum/#!forum/f3-framework`](https://groups.google.com/forum/#!forum/f3-framework).

-If you need live support, you can talk to the development team and other members of the F3 community via IRC.
-We're on the FreeNode `#fatfree` channel (`chat.freenode.net`).
-Visit [`http://webchat.freenode.net/`](http://webchat.freenode.net/?channels=fatfree) to join the conversation.
-You can also download the [Firefox Chatzilla](https://addons.mozilla.org/en-US/firefox/addon/chatzilla/) add-on or [Pidgin](http://www.pidgin.im/) if you don't have an IRC client so you can participate in the live chat.

 ## Fair Licensing

 **Fat-Free Framework is free and released as open source software covered by the terms of the [GNU Public License](http://www.gnu.org/licenses/gpl-3.0.html) (GPL v3).** You may not use the software, documentation, and samples except in compliance with the license.
 If the terms and conditions of this license are too restrictive for your use, alternative licensing is available for a very reasonable fee.